-During the match, they will not talk to fighter, other judges, or anybody else, with the exception of the referee.
-They may, if necessary at the end of a round, notify the referee about any incident that they have missed, for example telling the referee about the misbehaviour of a second, etc.
+During the match, he will not talk to fighter, other judges, or anybody else, with the exception of the referee.
+He may, if necessary at the end of a round, notify the referee about any incident that he has missed, for example telling him about the misbehaviour of a second, etc.

-The judge will mark the number of points granted to each fighter on their score sheet and in professional bouts only their decision will be announced to the public at the end of the match.
+A judge will mark the number of points granted to each fighter on his score sheet and in professional bouts only his decision will be announced to the public at the end of the match.

-During a round the judge will use the back of the scorecard to record the number of hits they see, either by a number or by numbers of lines.
-The RED corner fighter is on the left side and the BLUE corner fighter always on the right on both sides of the score sheet.
-The points / recorded hits must be listed separately for each round.

-They will not leave their place until the decision has been announced.
+During a round the judge will use the back of the scorecard to record the number of hits he sees, either by a number or by numbers of lines.
+The red corner fighter is on the left side and the blue corner fighter always on the right on both sides of the score sheet.
+The points/recorded hits must be listed separately for each round.
+He will not leave his place until the decision has been announced.

-Whilst on duty, a judge must use clickers.
+While on duty, a judge must use clickers.